43rd Annual Grammy Awards

 The 43rd Annual Grammy Awards were held on February 21, 2001, at the Staples Center in Los Angeles, California.
+They recognized accomplishments by musicians from the year 2000.
 Several artists earned three awards on the night.
 Steely Dan's haul included Album of the Year for Two Against Nature.
 U2 took home the Record of the Year and Song of the Year for "Beautiful Day".
 Dr. Dre won Producer of the Year, Non-Classical and Best Rap Album for Eminem's The Marshall Mathers LP.
 Eminem himself also received three awards, out of four nominations.
 Faith Hill took home Best Country Album for the album Breathe, Best Female Country Vocal Performance for the song's title track and Best Country Collaboration with Vocals with Tim McGraw for "Let's Make Love".
 Madonna opened the show with "Music".